 I'm curious if I'm even close to the mark.

 Even though I'm not a big Denethor fan, I can't blame him for everything.
 Not sure exactly how many Rangers there are total in Ithilien-I think the number is about 200, or at least 200 in Faramir's main company.
 That's not a lot of men, really, and Denethor may think that they don't just don't rate a healer.

 Tolkien I think mentions in ROTK that the Gondorians have not fallen far from the height of their healing knowledge, but he doesn't say anything about the numbers of people with that skill.
 It's not unreasonable to assume that with the failing of Gondor in general, and all those empty houses, that there aren't as many doctors around.
 And I think there may be some truth to your assertion about the emphasis on soldiers-it ties in nicely with what Faramir tells the hobbits.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter two eight one eight as a four place number.
+In the field marked validation number, enter one zero five seven as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2018 Michael G Kellner All Rights Reserved